 Pricing

 Pricing depends on the product suite and features selected, with enterprise-level plans typically carrying a higher cost.
-Free trials and demos are available.
+Informatica provides free trials and demos to its customers as well.

-Qlik Replicate specializes in large-scale data replication with minimal latency, making it perfect for enterprises dealing with massive datasets.
+Qlik Replicate is another tool that specializes in large-scale data replication with minimal latency, making it perfect for enterprises dealing with massive datasets.

 Features

-- Qlik Replicate is a combination of data replication and real-time data integration software offered by Qlik.
+- Qlik Replicate is a combination of data replication and real-time data integration software.
 It enables real-time data replication between various databases and data platforms.

 - It supports replication between different database systems, providing flexibility for data integration.